-But here’s the thing – as far as I know, there is no limit to creativity.
-There are probably endless ways to go about editing, and not a single “correct way” to get started.
+Welcome to my guide on how to edit landscape photos.
+I know, editing can be a difficult topic to get started with.
+As far as I know, there are no limits to creativity.
+There are endless ways to go about editing, and not a single “correct way” to get started.

 TABLE OF CONTENTS